ZacharyGao/zacharygao.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [blog](http://zacharygao.github.io/docsify).
+Hi All, I am a PhD student of Artificial Intelligence and Computer Science at the University of Nottingham, focusing on Computer Vision and Generative AI.
+Here is my [AI Road Map](http://zacharygao.github.io/docsify).

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.